3xecutablefile/BlindXSS-Lab/README.md

 - **Vulnerable endpoints**: Multiple input points where XSS payloads can be injected
 - **Admin bot simulation**: A background process that "reads" stored reports, executing any XSS payloads
 - **Real-time feedback**: Immediate visibility of XSS payload execution
+- **Admin dashboard**: Review flagged payloads, severities, and detection reasons in a simple UI
 - **Educational focus**: Clear warnings and explanations about security risks

 ## 🛠️ Technologies Used